-The UNESCO World Heritage Site has various important peaks other than Mount Everest, like Lhotse, Cho Oyu, Pumori, Ama Dablam, Thamerku, Kwangde, Kangtaiga and Gyachyung Kang.
+The UNESCO World Heritage Site has other important peaks apart from Mount Everest like Lhotse, Cho Oyu, Pumori, Ama Dablam, Thamserku, Kwangde, Kangtaiga and Gyachyung Kang.
 It is also a preservation site for rare species of animals and birds, like the red panda and snow leopard.
-The wildlife sanctuary stretches over 1100 square kilometers and is recognized as an eminent bird sanctuary by BirdLife International, making it a highly important tourist attraction for people, especially those who enjoy mountaineering and bird watching.
+The wildlife sanctuary stretches over 1100 square kilometres and is recognized as an eminent bird sanctuary by BirdLife International, making it a highly important tourist attraction for people who enjoy mountaineering and bird watching.

 Free .
 Works Offline .
 Share Anywhere